mittelmark/pantcl/README.md

      ```{.tcl}
      set x 1
-    x
+     set x
      ```
 ```

-Save this file as test.md and try to convert the file using the command line.
+Save this code in a file `test.md` removing the leading whitespaces and try to convert the file using the command line:

 ```
 pantcl.tapp test.md test.html -s